Bryant Gumbel: NFL Network

 In April 2006, NFL Network announced that Gumbel, along with Cris Collinsworth and Dick Vermeil, would comment on its new package of NFL games.
 Unlike his brother Greg, he had never called play-by-play for live sporting events in his career.Sports Media Watch presents the ten worst personnel moves of the 2000s. #6: Bryant Gumbel calls NFL games (2006–08, NFL Network) Before his first game commentary for the network, his status was brought into question after he stirred up controversy in his closing remarks on his HBO program on August 15, 2006, in which he criticized NFL Players Association head Gene Upshaw and outgoing NFL Commissioner Paul Tagliabue.
 He would later reconcile with the NFL and retained his play-by-play job with the NFL Network.
 On December 29, 2007, he had a reunion of sorts as he called the Patriots-Giants game on the NFL Network, CBS, and NBC.
 This is the first three-network simulcast NFL game and, coincidentally, he has worked for all three networks during his career.
-He also had a strong affiliation with NFL films.
+He also had a strong affiliation with NFL Films.

 Gumbel's performance was the subject of criticism over his entire run because of his voice and a perceived lack of knowledge about the game.
 Gumbel stepped down as play-by-play announcer in April 2008, prior to the 2008 NFL season.
-He would be replaced on the NFL Network telecasts by Bob Papa.
+He would be replaced on the NFL Network telecasts by Bob Papa, then the radio play-by-play announcer for the New York Giants.

+Brain Surgery Live

+In 2015, Gumbel hosted the first ever live televised brain surgery during a two-hour National Geographic special.
+The two-hour event, titled Brain Surgery Live with Mental Floss, gave viewers an up-close look at an awake deep brain stimulation surgery.
+Filming took place via two handheld cameras as well as several robotic cameras with inputs directly in the doctors' surgical equipment, allowing viewers to see live images as the brain was being operated on in real time.

 Personal life

-Gumbel raised two children with his wife, June, in semi-rural Waccabuc, north of New York City.
+Gumbel raised two children with his wife, June, in Waccabuc, north of New York City.
 In 2001, he divorced her to marry Hilary Quinlan.
 Around 2002, he shed 55 pounds of weight in seven months.
 In October 2009, he had surgery to remove a malignant tumor near one of his lungs.

+On October 20, 2025, Gumbel was reportedly rushed to a hospital after suffering a medical emergency.
+A family member told TMZ he was "okay".